Jona-G/ivt-lab/README.md

 This is a sample application for the [Integration and Verification Techniques](http://www.mit.bme.hu/oktatas/targyak/vimiac04) course at BME MIT.

-The application is simplified and deliberately contains bugs.
+The starter application is simplified and deliberately contains bugs.

 ## Getting started